How investors are coming up with the green to save the ocean blue

 The money is allocated by the independent Seychelles Conservation and Climate Adaptation Trust.
 Angelique Pouponneau, a 30-year-old lawyer and rising star on the international environmental circuit, is its chief executive.
 She sees part of her job as getting buy-in from local fishermen — which sometimes means hanging out as they hawk their day’s catch.

-“I grew up in the fishing district of Mahe.
+“I grew up in the fishing district of Mahé.
 Fishers are my friends,” she said.
 “They’re storytellers, and they’re keen to understand what you know.”

 It will take time to see lasting ecological benefits.
 In one project, a fishing guild experimented with sustainable management for rabbitfish, a local delicacy.
 Another supported cleanup of an island of giant tortoises, where crews collected tons of washed-up trash — including 50,000 flip-flops.
 Still underway is an effort to trace the reproductive routes of coral to better inform future rehabilitation efforts.